BlueBrain/nexus/src/main/paradox/docs/getting-started/running-nexus/index.md

 #### Deployment

-Download the [Docker Compose template](./docker-swarm/docker-compose.yaml) into a directory of your choice.
+Download the [Docker Compose template](./docker-swarm/docker-compose.yaml) into a directory of your choice, for instance `~/docker/nexus/`.

-For instance `~/docker/nexus/`.
+Download the [http proxy configuration](./docker-swarm/nginx.conf) to the same directory.

 #### Starting Nexus